-On this website are three papers that I have published on neuro-linguistic programming.
-The first of these (Heap, 2008) appeared in the Skeptical Intelligencer and in this paper I synthesise and expand on three previous papers (Heap, 1988a, 1988b, 1989) in which I reviewed evidence for the doctrine of 'representational systems' as espoused by the originators of NLP, Richard Bandler and John Grinder.
+On this website are four papers that I have published on neuro-linguistic programming.
+The most recent of these (Heap, 2008) appeared in the Skeptical Intelligencer and in that paper I synthesise and expand on three previous papers (Heap, 1988a, 1988b, 1989) in which I reviewed evidence for the doctrine of 'representational systems' as espoused by the originators of NLP, Richard Bandler and John Grinder.
 (I must emphasise that I myself have undertaken no experimental work on NLP: I have simply reviewed the work of those who have.
 If you are only going to read one of these papers then it is the 2008 one that you should choose.)

 The three earlier papers that I have uploaded are in pdf format and I apologise that some of the pages have been scanned rather lopsidedly.

-My most recent paper is one of three on NLP that appear in the 2008 Skeptical Intelligencer.
-The second of these articles is a rejoinder to my papers by Andy Bradbury, an expert on NLP, who emailed me in 2008 to challenge the conclusions of my earlier review papers.
-Andy very kindly agreed to provide his comments and criticisms and to outline what he considers is the correct representation of the issues that I raised in my papers.
-The third paper is by Mark Newbrook, who presents some of his thoughts on NLP from the standpoint of a linguist ('Linguistic aspects of "neuro-linguistic programming"').
-All issues of the Skeptical Intelligencer may be accessed at the members' section of this website.
+My 2008 paper was one of three articles on NLP that appeared in the Skeptical Intelligencer of that year.
+The second of these articles was a rejoinder to my papers and is authored by Andy Bradbury, an expert on NLP, who emailed me in 2008 to challenge the conclusions of my early review papers.
+Andy very kindly agreed to provide his comments and criticisms and to outline what he considered to be the correct representation of the issues that I raised in my papers.
+The third paper is by Mark Newbrook, who presented some of his thoughts on NLP from the standpoint of a linguist ('Linguistic aspects of "neuro-linguistic programming"').
+All issues of the Skeptical Intelligencer, including the 2008 one, may be accessed at the members' section of this website.

 As I explain in my paper, I became interested in NLP in the early 80s.
 I recall much excitement at that time amongst psychotherapists, particularly those who used hypnosis, because NLP was being promoted as a revolutionary breakthrough in delivering fast and effective therapy.
 Very much allied to this was a fascination with the American psychiatrist Milton Erickson who was well known for his work and publications on clinical hypnosis.
 Erickson died in 1980 but in the years prior to this, his home in Phoenix, Arizona became something of a Mecca for young psychotherapists wanting to know how he achieved his therapeutic outcomes, which according to a number of publications around that time, were quite remarkable.